 Jack began his career as a lawyer with the US Department of Defense.
 He was counsel to the US Army Materiel Command for nearly ten years, including five years as the general counsel of an Army research and development laboratory.
 In these positions, Jack negotiated, drafted, or reviewed thousands of government and commercial contracts.
 He also helped formulate acquisition policy, both for government and industry.

-Jack’s served for four years during Viet Nam as a Captain in the US Army Judge Advocate General’s Corps.
+Jack’s served for four years during the Viet Nam war as a Captain in the US Army Judge Advocate General’s Corps.
 He tried several hundred courts-martial, both as prosecutor and defense counsel.

 Jack has a bachelor’s degree in English from Fordham College and a law degree from Fordham Law School.
 He was a New York State Regents Scholar, a U.S. Army ROTC Scholarship winner, and a Distinguished Military Graduate of the Army ROTC.
 Jack was an elected member of university student government.
 He was also an officer in the National Society of Pershing Rifles, the premier fraternal organization associated with Army ROTC, and was the Superior ROTC Cadet in his freshman class.